-About the 5G-PPP:
+About the 5G PPP:

 The 5G Infrastructure Public Private Partnership (5G PPP) is a joint initiative between the European Commission and European ICT industry (ICT manufacturers, telecommunications operators, service providers, SMEs and researcher Institutions).
-The 5G-PPP is now in its second phase where 21 new projects were launched in Brussels in June 2017.
+The 5G-PPP is now in its third phase where many new projects were launched in Brussels in June 2018.
 The 5G PPP will deliver solutions, architectures, technologies and standards for the ubiquitous next generation communication infrastructures of the coming decade.
 The challenge for the 5G Public Private Partnership (5G PPP) is to secure Europe’s leadership in the particular areas where Europe is strong or where there is potential for creating new markets such as smart cities, e-health, intelligent transport, education or entertainment & media.
 The 5G PPP initiative will reinforce the European industry to successfully compete on global markets and open new innovation opportunities.
 It will “open a platform that helps us reach our common goal to maintain and strengthen the global technological lead”.

 Our key challenges for the 5G Infrastructure PPP are: